2016 World Ringette Championships

 The 2016 World Ringette Championships (2016 WRC) was an international ringette tournament and the 11th (XI) World Ringette Championships.
-The tournament was organized by the International Ringette Federation (IRF) and was contested in Helsinki, Finland between December 27, 2015, and January 3, 2016.
+The tournament was organized by the International Ringette Federation (IRF) and was contested in Helsinki, Finland between 27 December 2015, and 3 January 2016.
 The main competition took place at the Helsinki Ice Hall.
 It was the first time the Team Slovakia and the Team Czech appeared at the international tournament.
 This was also the first year Sweden formed the Sweden national junior ringette team (U19).

 In addition to the main competition, a tournament known as the "Ringette Festival" was held for U14 teams.

 Overview

 Participating national teams in the included: Team Canada Senior and Team Canada Junior (U19), Team Finland Senior and Team Finland Junior (U19), Team Sweden Senior and Team Sweden Junior (U19), Team USA Senior, Team Czech Republic Senior, and Team Slovakia Senior.

 Team Canada Juniors won the gold medal in the under 21 category.

 Eighteen of the games were live-streamed online and made available for public viewing.